comingkms/MicrobioAMR/README.md

   [termcolor](https://github.com/termcolor/termcolor)
   [tqdm](https://tqdm.github.io/)
 + Database:
-  micobiome database, which is [emu database](https://github.com/treangenlab/emu/tree/master/emu_database), can be found in the '16s_database' sub-directory or [Emu github](https://github.com/treangenlab/emu).
+  1. micobiome database, which is [emu database](https://github.com/treangenlab/emu/tree/master/emu_database), can be found in the '16s_database' sub-directory or [Emu github](https://github.com/treangenlab/emu).
-  AMR database, which is a hand-curated database based on [MEGARes V3.0 database](https://www.meglab.org/megares/)<sup>4</sup> and [Illumina AMR research panel documentation](https://www.illumina.com/products/by-brand/ampliseq/community-panels/antimicrobial-resistance.html#tabs-5bcafff4ef-item-28eba04f16-documentation), can be found in the 'AMR_database' sub-directory, respectively.
+  2. AMR database, which is a hand-curated database based on [MEGARes V3.0 database](https://www.meglab.org/megares/)<sup>4</sup> and [Illumina AMR research panel documentation](https://www.illumina.com/products/by-brand/ampliseq/community-panels/antimicrobial-resistance.html#tabs-5bcafff4ef-item-28eba04f16-documentation), can be found in the 'AMR_database' sub-directory, respectively.

 ## Installation

-The simplest (and recommended) way to install MAMR dependencies is through [conda](https://conda.io/en/latest/miniconda.html) in an isolated environment (*e.g.*, named `microbotAMR`):
+The easiest and most convenient way to install MAMR dependencies is by using conda in an isolated environment, such as `microbotAMR`.
+This method ensures a smooth and hassle-free installation process.
 ```bash
 git clone https://github.com/comingkms/MicrobiotAMR.git
 cd MicrobiotAMR